JoinSports/Documentation/UC/UC_CreateTeam.md

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-this use case will allow the user to create a new team.
+This use case will allow the user to create a new team.

 ## 2. Flow of Events
 ### 2.1 Basic Flow
 The user specifies the team name which what he wants to create a team.
 The system checks, whether the team name already exists.
 If the name is not taken, create the team and notify the team has been successfully created.
-End
 #### 2.1.1 UML diagram
-![UML][]
+![UML]

 #### 2.1.2 Mock-up
 ![Mock][]